 Most ALD/AMN patients and caregivers want to do everything they can to help find new treatments for the disease.
 The idea of trying an experimental therapy is often regarded positively, despite knowing that risks may be present.
 However, some people have misgivings when they learn that some participants in a trial may receive a placebo rather than the drug being tested.

-People with ALD/AMN who enroll in a clinical trial are contributing to improved health care for everyone with the disease.
-Even when the results of a trial are negative, we learn that much more about the disease, and how to look for more promising new treatments.
+People with ALD who enroll in a clinical trial are contributing to improved health care for everyone with the disease.
+Even when the results of a trial are negative, we learn more about the disease as well as how to look for more promising new treatments.
 The more researchers and the public know about ALD, the greater the chance of finding a treatment that prevent or reverses the symptoms of ALD.

 What should people consider before participating in a trial?